 Pet Rat Breeds

-Pet rats come in a vary of colors and breeds.
+Pet rats come in a variety of colors and breeds.
 Currently, there are over 70 recognized rat breeds.

 The main recognize breeds of rats are: